WELCOME TO 20th CENTURY CLOTH

 Six years ago, I made the decision to combine my passion with my skills and launched my own business designing and selling my own range of mid-century inspired dressmaking fabrics, lampshades and beauty accessories.

-One of the most frequently asked questions I have been asked is if I can supply my designs on heavier weight fabrics suitable for upholstery and interiors.
-I have now launched a brand new range of fabrics perfect for this very purpose; I also have plans to extend my designs to matching homeware products in the near future.
+One of my most frequently asked questions is if I can supply my designs on heavier weight fabrics suitable for upholstery and interiors.
+I have now launched a brand new range of fabrics and matching homeware products, perfect for this purpose.

 Authenticity, honesty and integrity is the cornerstone of everything I do and I believe passionately and wholeheartedly in supporting our UK manufacturing industries.
 All my fabrics and products are designed in London (which is the easy part!) and they are also printed and manufactured here in the UK.